COVID-19 at CCOB

 COVID-19 Update June 26, 2020

 The 4th Street congregation will regather for worship in the church building starting July 5th.
-Click here to read the guidelines and what to expect when you attend.
+Click here to read a letter from Pastor Joel and what to expect when you attend.
 Below are the guidelines for attending worship:

 COVID-19 Update June 4, 2020

 COVID-19 Update May 24, 2020

 “The church leadership will monitor the CDC guidelines with regard to church openings; however, the church will remain closed until procedures are in place to ensure the safety and well-being of the church family and guests.”

 For further explanation on this statement, please see Pastor Joel’s opening reflection in the June Newsletter.

 Dear Members and Friends of Chambersburg COB:

 I hope this letter finds you safe and well.
 Staying indoors and donning a facemask when venturing outside have become the new normal for most of us during this COVID-19 pandemic.
 For the last four weeks the church building has been essentially closed to the public and all church activities – meetings, Youth Group, Midweek Connection, etc. – have either been cancelled or postponed until further notice.
 This is being done in cooperation with the CDC recommendations for preventing the spread of the Coronavirus.